 So, he resolved to sell his previous violin, actually another Strad, for over two million dollars and managed to buy the cherished Gibson ex Huberman for a little under four million dollars.
 This story is told extensively in the documentary The Return of the Violin.

-The Turin-born violinist and conductor is best known for his recordings of Paganini’s 24 caprices and he was the first violinist to record all six concerti by the composer.
-He currently owns the Hart ex Francescati (1718) and previously the Firebird ex Saint-Euxpery.
+The Turin-born violinist and conductor is have best known for his recordings of Paganini’s 24 caprices and he was the first violinist to record all six concerti by the composer.
+He currently owns the Hart ex Francescati (1718) and previously the Firebird ex Saint-Exupery.

 Anne Akiko Meyers